Elliot-Sones/miniGPT/decoder_transformer/README.md

 - Tie decoder token embedding with LM head for efficiency.
 - Use causal mask internally; mask PAD tokens in self-attention too.
 - Connect in `machine_translation/model.py` as the generation component.

+Decoder (French:
+Stack of N decoder blocks, each block has:
+Masked self-attention on target tokens (causal mask).
+Cross-attention over encoder_hidden_states (K,V from encoder; Q from decoder).

+**Goal:** Build a decoder (GPT) from scratch

+Extra resources to help out: